shahp7/Projects/README.md

 # Projects

 It is my repositories holding most of the coding projects I have done in college.
 It is a place to hold my projects I did over the semester.
 I am part of the graduction class of 2020 of Rowan Unviersity, getting a Bachelor of Science Biological Science, and Certificate of Undergraduate Studies Computer Programming.
-I learned the coding learnings of Java, C++, C, Unix, and R
+I learned the coding learnings of Java, C++, C, Linux, and R

 ##### Advance Programming Workshop: R
 + Programming languages, integrated development environments, application programming interfaces, software packages, and libraries are examples of programming technologies.